Print Friendly, PDF & Email

 • Column C: The amounts that were entered on the original Estimate.

-• Column D: The Total of Work Completed from the Previous Applications amounts in Column D & E. This is the total dollar amount you requested for this line item through your last Payment Application.
+• Column D: The Total of Work Completed from the Previous Applications amounts in Columns D & E from those previous applications.
+This is the total dollar amount you requested for this line item through your last Payment Application.
 That includes materials that you previously listed as Stored Materials but have now put in place (IE: Installed).
 Column D does not include work completed for this period nor does it include newly stored material.

 • Column E: The amounts that were progressively billed for the work that is completed.